firecracker-microvm/firecracker-containerd/docs/getting-started.md

 ### Prepare and configure snapshotter

 The devmapper snapshotter requires a thinpool to exist.
-Below is a script to create a thinpool as well as an example config file.
+Below is a script to create a thinpool device.

 `Note: The configuration with loopback devices is slow and not intended for use in production.`